 The Family Educational Rights and Privacy Act of 1974 is a federal law designed to protect the privacy of, and limit access to, student education records.
-Academic files for all students are housed in the Registrar’s Office, and students’ educational portfolios are maintained in the Office of Student Affairs and Athletics.
+Academic files for all students are housed in the Registrar’s Office, and students’ educational portfolios are maintained in the Office of Student Affairs.
 The Family Educational Rights and Privacy Act provides eligible students certain rights and privileges with respect to their educational records.
 These rights include:

 1. The right to inspect and review the student’s educational record within 45 days after the day Austin College receives a request for access.

-Process: A student should submit a written request to the registrar or vice president of Student Affairs and Athletics explaining the specific records in which the student wants to inspect.
+Process: A student should submit a written request to the registrar or vice president of Student Affairs explaining the specific records in which the student wants to inspect.
 Arrangements for a time and place will be made with the student to inspect the record.

 2. The right to request an amendment of the student’s education records that the student believes to be inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

-Process: The student who wishes to request an amendment must make a written request to the registrar or vice president of Student Affairs and Athletics identifying the record that the student is seeking to change and the rationale for the change.
+Process: The student who wishes to request an amendment must make a written request to the registrar or vice president of Student Affairs identifying the record that the student is seeking to change and the rationale for the change.
 An investigation of the request will be made and the school will notify the student in writing as to the decision and rationale.

 3. The right to provide written consent before the college discloses personally identifiable information from the student’s education record, except to the extent that FERPA authorizes disclosure without consent.